-(d) LOAN AMOUNT.-The maximum principal amount of a stor-
+(d) LOAN AMOUNT.-The maximum principal amount of a storage facility loan under this section shall be \$500,000.

+(e) LOAN DISBURSEMENTS.-The Secretary shall provide for 1 partial disbursement of loan principal and 1 final disbursement of loan principal, as determined to be appropriate and subject to acceptable documentation, to facilitate the purchase and construction of eligible facilities.

-age facility loan under this section shall be \$500,000.
+(f) LOAN SECURITY.-Approval of a storage facility loan under

-- (e) LOAN DISBURSEMENTS.-The Secretary shall provide for 1 partial disbursement of loan principal and 1 final disbursement of loan principal, as determined to be appropriate and subject to acceptable documentation, to facilitate the purchase and construction of eligible facilities. - $(\widetilde{\mathbf{f}})$ LOAN SECURITY.-Approval of a storage facility loan under this section shall- - (1) require the borrower to provide loan security to the Secretary, in the form of- - (A) a lien on the real estate parcel on which the storage facility is located; or - (B) such other security as is acceptable to the Secretary. - (2) under such rules and regulations as the Secretary may prescribe, not require a severance agreement from the holder of any prior lien on the real estate parcel on which the storage facility is located, if the borrower- - (A) agrees to increase the down payment on the storage facility by an amount determined appropriate by the Secretary; or - (B) provides other security acceptable to the Secretary; and - (3) allow a borrower, upon the approval of the Secretary, to define a subparcel of real estate as security for the storage facility loan if the subparcel is- - (A) of adequate size and value to adequately secure the loan; and - (B) not subject to any other liens or mortgages that are superior to the lien interest of the Commodity Credit Corporation.
+this section shall-

+- (1) require the borrower to provide loan security to the Secretary, in the form of- - (A) a lien on the real estate parcel on which the storage facility is located; or - (B) such other security as is acceptable to the Sec- - (2) under such rules and regulations as the Secretary may prescribe, not require a severance agreement from the holder of any prior lien on the real estate parcel on which the storage facility is located, if the borrower-

+(A) agrees to increase the down payment on the storage facility by an amount determined appropriate by the Secretary; or the loan; and

+- (B) provides other security acceptable to the Secretary; - (3) allow a borrower, upon the approval of the Secretary, to define a subparcel of real estate as security for the storage facility loan if the subparcel is-

+(A) of adequate size and value to adequately secure

+(B) not subject to any other liens or mortgages that are superior to the lien interest of the Commodity Credit Corporation.

 SEC.
 1615.
 STATE, COUNTY, AND AREA COMMITTEES.
-1615-1
+51

 SEC.
 1616.
 PROHIBITION ON CHARGING CERTAIN FEES.
-1616-1
+52